Why Ticket Deflection is a Bad Metric for Chatbots

 Take an example.
 If you didn’t have any information about your returns policy on your site, you’d probably get a lot of questions about it.
 As soon as you put a returns policy page on your site, the number of questions would drop suggesting you have “deflected” more questions.

-There are some ways around measuring.
+There are some ways around measuring call volumes.
 For example a before and after comparison.
 If you were getting lots of questions about your returns policy, you could A/B test making the policy page more prominent during the buying journey.
 If you saw tickets related to that go down, maybe you did successfully deflect them.

 Problem 2: Are you just putting obstacles in your customer's path?

 Let’s say a customer has an issue and wants to speak to a human.
-They go to a live chat and get presented with a number of buttons, none of which relate to their problem.
+They go to a live chat, user-friendly, and get presented with a number of buttons, none of which relate to their problem.

 There is no option to speak to a human, so they pick an option and follow the path presented to them, and they reach a dead end.
 So they start again, and reach another dead end.
 And another.